Short Stories

 “Even Robots Can Cry”

-in Fireside Fiction Winter 2020
+Fireside Fiction Winter 2020

 There’s a buzzing in Simon’s head.
 Like a dying fluorescent light.